ygoex/appointments-app/README.md

 In order to automate the process and optimize the project some Grunt plugins are used.

 ####Running the Build
-Writing `$ grunt` in the console launches the Grunt tasks.
+Writing `grunt` in the console launches the default Grunt tasks.
 An optimised copy of the `app/` folder is created in the `dist/` directory.
+The definition of the `grunt` build can be found in `grunt/aliases.yaml`.
+In the same folder, the rest of the files are the configuration for each task used in the project.
+For most small projects a single Gruntfile.js is perfect.
+But as a project grows, the Gruntfile.js can quickly become unmanagable; this is where load-grunt-config plugin comes in handy.

-The Grunt plugins used in this project are the following:
+Other Grunt plugins used in this project are the following:

 ####Clean
 Use [grunt-contrib-clean](https://github.com/gruntjs/grunt-contrib-clean) to delete the previous `build` directory.